stevesea/Adventuresmith/README.md

 * This application uses icons from http://ionicons.com/

 ### Public Domain
-TODO: enter attribution for public domain images
+TODO: enter attribution for public domain images from illuminated manuscripts

 ## Content
-Adventuresmith uses content from the following sources:
+Adventuresmith uses content from the following sources

+NOTE: this README may be out-of-date, but the app itself has a 'Attribution & Thanks' page that lists all the content contained within it.

 ### Jason Lutes
 http://lampblackandbrimstone.blogspot.com/